sdsna/sdg-accessibility/README.md

 The scripts are to be followed in order.
 Further instructions are provided as comments within each script.

+0. Global-scale raw amenities data are collected from OpenStreetMap and filtered with OsmPoisPbf and the uac_filter.txt query.
+1. Accessibility calculation are computed using the 1_calculateAccess.py script.
+1.5 If needed, script 1.5_SplitCities.ipynb will produce subsets of the GHS functional urban areas by continent.
-1. Global-scale raw amenities data is collected from OpenStreetMap using OsmPoisPbf and the uac_filter.txt query.
-Accessibility calculation are computed using the 1_calculateAccess.py script.
-Population grids for functional urban areas are extracted from the Global Human Settlement Layer and pre-processed using the 2_extractUA_QGIS.py script, to be run in QGIS.
-Accessibility per grid cell (the data used for the visuals in the app) for urban areas globally is computed using the 3_calculatedGridAccess.py script.
+2. Population grids for functional urban areas are extracted from the Global Human Settlement Layer and pre-processed using the 2_extractUA_QGIS.py script, to be run in QGIS.
+3. Accessibility per grid cell (the data used for the visuals in the app) for urban areas globally is computed using the 3_calculatedGridAccess.py script.
+4. While script 3 generates sub-municipal results for each urban center, at the scale of the population grid, script 4_Generalization (continent wise).ipynb produces population-weighted averages for each urban center by continent.
+5. Script 5_Generalization (all cities from separate continent sets).ipynb simply merges together results from script 4.
+6. World countries population-weighted averages are generated, from each urban center, by script 6_Generalization World countries from Cities.ipynb.
+7. Finally, adjustments to the data schema are made with script 7_Schema compatibilization.ipynb

 The scientific research behind this project is published here.